DevExLinux/devexlinux.github.io/docs/Install/Windows.md

 # Installing in Windows

+Windows10 and Windows11 are supported using WSL2.

-Open a PowerShell terminal (version 5.1 or later) and run:
+Open a PowerShell terminal and run:
 ```powershell
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser # Optional: Needed to run a remote script the first time
 irm https://workspace.kindos.org/install.ps1 | iex